thereslife/thereslife.github.io/README.md

 This site will include status updates for if the Mastodon instance is down for everyone and why.

+2024-2-5 18:20 CST: There were complications during the update.
+We had to reinstall a recent back up of the server.
+We will try again on Wednesday evening.

 2024-2-5 17:00 CST: Beginning Server update

 2023-7-5 20:46 CST: Server update is complete.